llogiq/mutagen/docs/mutators/lit_int.md

 ## Mutations

-1. replacing the literal by with a different literal
+1. replacing the literal with a different literal

 ## Limitations

-none
+* literals cannot be mutated into negative numbers
+* `u128` and `i128` literals are not supported

 ## Customization